JJ/hoborg/text/text.md

 wanting to be there, looking at the sea.
 Ever seen the sea?
 Yes, Count, you watched it for hours on end from your own boat.
 It's mighty beautiful.
 No wonder even a mech would want to stand where he could watch it.
 Or maybe it was just a bit cranky.
 Who knows.
-He could not have gone there, anyways, because the space was taken by a bulk covered with a tarp.
+He couldn't have gone there, anyways, because the space was taken by some crates covered with a tarp.
 Nothing related with the circus, it should have been there before us, because the tarp had a different color, ours were green, this one was tan.

-I didn't have the time to stay around to watch it any more because the Boris the circus manager grabbed me again and had me doing Chinese, putting things in cabins, covering the carriages with tarpaulins and hauling supplies belowdecks.
-Which is a nice word that somebody shouted while we were doing there and means in the basement of the ship.
+I didn't have the time to stay around to watch it any more because the Boris the circus manager grabbed me again and had me doing Chinese, putting     /*doing chinese? what is meant here? translating?*/ things in cabins, covering the carriages with tarpaulins and hauling supplies belowdeck.
+Which is a nice word that somebody shouted while we were down there and it means the basement of a ship.

 I got myself a cabin with Shorty and one of the windjammers, if one played and the other danced we could keep ourselves amused during the